onja-org/music-of-madagascar/r/rebika.md

 ![Rebika](rebika.jpg)

 This artist started  to sing in 1989 and became famous in 1990.
-There are seven in this musical group, they are Tonton Pa, Noely, Rampal, Hery, Hery Tiana, Lucien, Randrianina.
+There are seven people in this musical group, they are Tonton Pa, Noely, Rampal, Hery, Hery Tiana, Lucien, Randrianina.
 There are many singers who are from this artist such as Lola, Samoela, Toko telo, Mahaleo.

 **Genre:** Vocalist music